touma-tw/Pawfect-Tracker/Readme.md

 ## English
 ### Pawfect Tracker

-A modernized and actively maintained full-body tracking utility for SteamVR and VRChat.
+Originally based on OpenVR-InputEmulator and actively maintained for modern SteamVR and VRChat environments.

 ### Overview
 Pawfect Tracker is an open-source VR tracking utility designed to improve full-body tracking workflows for SteamVR and VRChat users.